 SUT JHALLY: The stories of the dream world are told in many ways.
 The explicit images of what men and women are shown doing is just one way.
 There is also a story told by the visual techniques and forms that are used by the makers of music videos.
 That is, there is a story of the camera itself, which tells us that femininity is connected to sexuality and the body and that women find their own identities in terms of how pleasing and desirous they are to men.
 The most obvious strategy to communicate this is by actually showing then posing before a camera, inviting the viewer to gaze at them.
 Even when there are no cameras directly present in the scene, the women invite the look from the viewer behind the camera that is filming them.
 They are presented as wanting to be watched, inviting it, desiring the look, enjoying being on display.
+This is not the mere invitation but literally open and willing for whatever men want to do to them.

+To communicate in even more explicit terms that it is okay to watch and to desire another common technique shows women softly touching themselves while men look on.
+The filmic invitation is clear; women are nothing but sexualized bodies who live for male attention.
+In the absence of a man or a camera, women turn the gaze inward and watch themselves in mirrors, strengthening the idea that they are legitimate objects of desire.
+It is okay to look.
+It is okay to desire what you're gazing at because she is looking at herself the same way.
 Even walking away, looking back over her shoulder, the object of the gaze explicitly invites the desire.
 She wants to be possessed by the gaze of the watcher.
 Far from objecting when men look at them in sexual ways, the women of dream world revel in the attention.
 They want to be looked at by men.
-They deliberately position themselves for maximum visual affect.
-But the images we see in music video are never innocent; they are never accidental.
+They deliberately position themselves for maximum visual affect but the images we see in music video are never innocent; they are never accidental.
 These ways of looking have been directly chosen by writers and directors and editors.
 Understanding them can tell us a great deal about how the person or thing being watched is regarded by the viewer.
-In music video, the person being watched is regarded as a passive thing.
+In music video, the person being watched it regarded as a passive thing.
 A common filming technique that reflects this view of the woman is a passive thing to be consumed by watching males involves the camera panning the willing and exposed bodies of these women.
 The camera roams over it, scanning up and down at will, exploring it in detail.
 The assumption behind this way of looking at someone is that it is perfectly legitimate to watch in this fashion.
 Women's bodies are surveyed, looked at, analyzed in the same way that one might examine a landscape or an object.
 Their function in the video is to be examined, gazed at, and desired by men.
+The camera angles that are used to shoot women reinforces this view.
+For example, the shot from above looks down into a female cleavage cannot help but emphasize one part of a woman's body as being central to her identity.
+A variation of this has women bending over in front of the camera.
+Similarly, when the camera looks from below as in the manner of looking up a dress it is reminiscent of a forbidden and taboo kind of watching, standard fair in a certain kind of male, adolescent fantasy.